- Jonathan Demme

 - Release Date

 Welcome to the family.
 Make yourself at home.
 This weekend should be one to remember.
 A beautiful but cozy gala is arranged by the bride and groom, filled with culture, poetry, and even some Neil Young inserted into the vows.
 Friends are scattered about, talking, playing sitar and violin, capturing the moments on digital video for happy reflection later on.
 The families are meeting for the first time.
 It’s hard to ignore their evident dysfunction, but they love each other.
 That’s the important thing.
 So have a drink and something to eat.
 There’s plenty of food (and thus, plenty of dishes to maneuver into the dishwasher).

 Jonathan Demme’s Rachel Getting Married contains an impressive quality of dramatic realism, even if sections could be safely classified as melodrama, all set around the weekend encasing a Connecticut marriage.
 Comparisons will no doubt be made to the extended wedding sequences in The Deer Hunter and The Godfather, but Demme’s service is more personalized.
 Cinematographer Declan Quinn captures the events like that individual at family functions who can’t put the camera down—a character the film makes sure to point out, if only to make us accustomed to the idea of a captured occasion, and further our experience of being placed in the moment.

 We observe every conversation and inevitable argument, almost unsettled by the three-dimensionality of the portrayed family.
 As you’ve likely guessed, Rachel (Rosemarie DeWitt) is the bride.
 She’s marrying Sidney (TV On The Radio’s Tunde Adebimpe).
-But the central character is Rachel’s sister Kym (Anne Hathaway), fresh out of her most recent stint in rehab, overwrought with pressure and guilt and feelings of persecution.
+But the central character is Rachel’s sister Kym (Anne Hathaway), fresh out of her most recent stint in rehab, overwrought with pressure, guilt, and feelings of persecution.
 Her father, Paul (Bill Irwin), keeps a concerned and watchful eye, always making sure she’s well-fed, while her stepmother Carol (Anna Deavere Smith) takes a background role as stepmothers often do.
 Kym seems needy for attention, even through vilification, so she’s offended when attention goes to Rachel.